Medical Laboratory Technology Frequently Asked Questions

 The medical laboratory technician performs analyses on blood and various body fluids to obtain data on which a diagnosis of health or disease is made.
 Generally, the major areas of the laboratory are: clinical chemistry, hematology, microbiology, and immunohematology (blood banking).
 Individuals who enjoy the basic sciences and who want to be part of the health care team, but who do not want much patient contact, should consider a career in medical technology.
 Characteristics of an individual considering this career include sound judgment, manual dexterity, accuracy, scientific curiosity, and attention to detail.

 Question 2: Is there a selective admission process for the program?

 Yes, due to the number of applicants and the limitation of clinical space.
 Students must apply by the application deadline and meet with the Program Director.
 It is recommended that you contact the Health Sciences Admissions and Advising Office at 433-7575, or Phaedra Williams (Program Director) for assistance with course planning and the admission process.

 Question 3: How many people are selected each year?

 There are twelve clinical slots for students in the hospital.
 However, there may be more students in the program at any one time because they begin the program in different semesters.

 Question 4: What are the criteria for admission to the program?

 Successful completion of the required general education courses (15 credits), plus a minimum of General Biology and General Chemistry I & 2.
 Please see the Application Procedure link for more details.

-Question 5: Is an interview required?
+Question 5: Is an interview or orientation required?

 Question 6: When will I know if I've been selected/accepted into the program?